Ulcerative colitis: Extraintestinal manifestations and complications

-A lesser common skin complication associated with UC, pyoderma gangrenosum, is typically more severe.
-One study discovered this skin manifestation in only 0.75% pf patients.
+Another skin condition associated with UC is pyoderma gangrenosum, which presents as deep skin ulcerations.
+Pyoderma gangrenosum is seen in about 1% of patients with UC and its formation is usually independent of bowel inflammation.
 Pyoderma gangrenosum is characterized by painful lesions or nodules that become ulcers which progressively grow.
-It often starts as many small raised red spots (papules) or pus-filled lesions (pustules) that are usually detected on lower extremities.
-The inner layer of the skin, or dermis, slowly undergoes necrosis (process of dying) causing the ulcerations that are typical of pyoderma gangrenosum.
-The ulcers are often filled with sterile pus-like material, so biopsy often displays an abscess that is sterile.
-Whereas erythema nodosum tends to correlate with the activity of the ulcerative colitis and often improves with treatment of the colonic inflammation, pyoderma gangrenosum may occur independently of UC disease activity.
+The ulcers are often filled with sterile pus-like material.
 In some cases, pyoderma gangrenosum may require injection with corticosteroids.
 Treatment may also involve inhibitors of tumor necrosis factor (TNF), a cytokine that promotes cell survival.

 Other associations determined between the skin and ulcerative colitis include a skin condition known as hidradenitis suppurativa (HS).
-This condition represents a chronic process in which follicles become occluded leading to recurring inflammation of nodules and abscesses and even tunnels in the skin that drain fluid.
+This condition represents a chronic process in which follicles become occluded, leading to recurring inflammation of nodules and abscesses and even fistulas tunnels in the skin that drain fluid.

-Ulcerative colitis may affect the blood and endocrine system.
+Ulcerative colitis may affect the circulatory and endocrine systems.
 UC increases the risk of blood clots in both arteries and veins; painful swelling of the lower legs can be a sign of deep venous thrombosis, while difficulty breathing may be a result of pulmonary embolism (blood clots in the lungs).
 The risk of blood clots is about threefold higher in individuals with IBD.
 The risk of venous thromboembolism is high in ulcerative colitis due to hypercoagulability from inflammation, especially with active or extensive disease.
 Additional risk factors may include surgery, hospitalization, pregnancy, the use of corticosteroids and tofacitinib, a JAK inhibitor.

-The immune system may also attack red blood cells, leading to autoimmune hemolytic anemia.
-In addition to autoimmune destruction, anemia may occur due to chronic blood loss from rectal bleeding and bone marrow suppression due to inflammation (anemia of chronic disease).
-Anemic patients can present asymptomatically.
-However, 75% of individuals exhibit symptoms such as shortness of breath, fatigue, and tachycardia (racing heart).
-About 1/3rd of patients show signs of jaundice (yellowing of the skin) or darkened urine from loss of bilirubin in urine.
-A smaller percentage may present with chest pain or a concurrent immune cytopenia, most commonly immune thrombocytopenia (ITP) (CITE WAHA).

-Osteoporosis may occur related to systemic inflammation, which increases the risk of bone fractures.
+Osteoporosis may occur related to systemic inflammation or prolonged steroid use in the treatment of UC, which increases the risk of bone fractures.
 Clubbing, a deformity of the ends of the fingers, may occur.
 Amyloidosis may occur, especially with severe and poorly controlled disease, which usually presents with protein in the urine (proteinuria) and nephritic syndrome.